COVID-19: Middle East and Africa market update

 Middle East capacity

-The total number of departure seats from and within the Middle East dropped by 8% last week (w/c Apr.
-6) to 1.62 million seats.
-This is significantly down from the 4.88 million seats for the first week in March.
+After six weeks of steep capacity declines, the number of departure seats from and within the Middle East edged up slightly last week by 0.4% to 1.3 million seats.
+However, the figure is almost 3.3 million seats fewer than during the first week of March this year.

-Saudi Arabia experienced the greatest fall, with 45,234 fewer seats in the week, with Qatar and Kuwait close behind.
-However, total departure seats from the UAE actually grew by 19,889 as Emirates added five select routes from Dubai International Airport (DXB) during the week.
+Saudi Arabia experienced the largest fall in capacity for the second week in a row.
+The total number of available seats dropped by more than 58,000 compared with the previous seven days.
+Kuwait also witnessed a week-on-week fall of almost 25,000 departure seats, equating to a 34% reduction.

+However, there was green shoots of growth in five markets in the Middle East: Bahrain, the UAE, Lebanon, Iraq and Jordan.
+In Bahrain, the total number of departure seats rose by 44,646 to total 55,554 seats, while in UAE there was an increase of 32,438 to total 187,575 seats.

 Middle East airlines